 - Provide paid medical/maternity leave.
 [2004] - Secure a Medicaid family planning waiver to extend coverage to low-income women to increase the interval between pregnancies.
 [2007] - Exempt single parents on TANF from work requirements until the youngest child reaches age one.
 [2003]

 Parents must return to work when child is 12 months.
-The exemption only applies if the child is not subject to a family cap.

 - Reduce the TANF work requirement for single parents with children under age 6.
 [2003] - Allow parents in school to qualify for child care subsidies.
 [2005]